Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/schedule.md

     -   15:00: Coffee break

-    -   Likely a group dinner on Wednesday evening
+    -   Group dinner on Wednesday evening at 19:00 at [Antwerpse Brouw Company](https://maps.app.goo.gl/BABnaxjnzXQaQTYy9).
+        We meet at 18:15 outside [Opera Metro Station](https://maps.app.goo.gl/EXPd5UPiAHJbXntS6) if you want to join for a walk to the dinner place.

 -   Friday May 22: D.226